evelynting610/library-flask/README.md

 1. Install Docker through the Docker website
 2. Once installed, run the docker program.
 You should see a small whale carrying cargo containers in your Mac menu bar
-3. Change into the `library-flask` directory in your terminal
+3. Change into this `library-flask` directory in your terminal
 4. Issue `docker-compose up -d`
+5. Wait for a minute or two while the db gets up and running.
-5. Run all the commands in ./bin/init-local-db.
-This will also seed some fake data.
+6. Run `docker-compose exec web flask db upgrade` and then `docker-compose exec web flask seed`.
+This will migrate the db and seed some fake data.
 The data it seeds lives in [this file](library/commands.py)

 The backend is hosted locally on port 5000 and you can access the API by hitting http://localhost:5000/api/[your_api_endpoint]